firebolt-db/firebolt-node-sdk/README.md

 <a id="serverSidePreparedStatementConnectionOption"></a>
 #### Server-side prepared statement
 Driver has the option to use server-side prepared statements, so all parameters are set on the server side, preventing SQL injection attacks.
-This behavior can be enabled by setting `useServerSidePreparedStatement` to `true` in the connection options, otherwise, prepared statements will retain default behavior and queries will be formatted client side.
+This behavior can be enabled by setting `preparedStatementParamStyle` to `fb_numeric` in the connection options, otherwise, prepared statements will retain default behavior(same behavior if value is set to `native`) and queries will be formatted client side.
 ```typescript
 const connection = await firebolt.connect({
   auth: {